zixi-liu/zixi-liu/README.md

 ### Hi there 👋 Welcome to my page!

-- 🤗 I'm a data scientist in Ecommerce fraud detection and an enthusiast in Graph ML.
+- 🤗 I'm a data scientist in Ecommerce fraud detection and an enthusiast in Graph Machine Learning.
 - 💬 I'm writing a [**Substack Newsletter**](https://sisilio.substack.com/) for ML practitioners who're interested in graph and its applications.
 - 📕 I love researching [**data-centric**](https://github.com/HazyResearch/data-centric-ai) open-source AI projects and topics in MLOps.